top of page

 Why is your research important?

+Solar cells are low voltage, high current devices.
+This requires the minimisation of series resistance losses to achieve high power conversion efficiencies, which highlights the importance of series resistance imaging in solar cells.
 Most projections consider tandem solar cells, with efficiencies noticeably exceeding that of single-junction silicon solar cells, as the most promising next-generation photovoltaic technology.
-My research on the characterisation of tandem solar cells helps analyse their performance and determine the improvements that are required to obtain their full potential.
+My research on series resistance imaging and advanced characterisation of tandem solar cells helps analyse their performance and...

 Priya Dwivedi closer.jpg